Technolgap/technolgap-website/README.md

 ## Pull Request Process
 1. Once you think you've finished your work or have a work in progress, then create a pull request.
 You will need at least three reviewers who will focus on different areas before you can merge your changes:
-* Monica Vu: general code architecture, reusability, and maintainablity
-* Tina V: accessibility suggestions
+* Director of Development
-* One other member not mentioned above: syntax, general understanding
+* Two other member not mentioned above: syntax, general understanding

 Standards for code reviews will be posted soon.
 For now, you will only need approval from the first and third person.